sowmya-ch-19/WhatsApp_Chatbot/readme.md

 #### 6. Environment Variables
 Create a `.env` file in the root directory of the project and add the following:

 `GUPSHUP_API_KEY=your_gupshup_api_key
 GUPSHUP_BOT_NAME=your_gupshup_bot_name
 FLASK_APP=app.py`

 Replace `your_gupshup_api_key` and `your_gupshup_bot_name` with the actual API key and bot name provided by Gupshup.

+#### 7. Run the Flask Application

+`flask run`

+#### 8. Expose Local Server using Ngrok

+To allow WhatsApp to send messages to your local server, use Ngrok to expose your local server to the internet.

+`ngrok http 5000`

+Copy the HTTPS forwarding address provided by Ngrok (e.g., `https://12345.ngrok.io`) and use it in the webhook configuration in your Gupshup dashboard.